Grevillea subterlineata: Description

 Grevillea subterlineata is an open shrub that typically grows to a height of 1.0–2.5 m and has silky-hairy branchlets.
 The leaves are linear, 60–130 mm long,1.7–2.5 mm wide and have the edges rolled under, with 3 longitudinal veins on the lower surface.
 The flowers are arranged in down-curved or pendulous, oval to cylindrical clusters on a woolly-hairy rachis 7–20 mm long.
 The flowers are white with a pink tinge, the style with a green tip, and the pistil 14–17 mm long.
 Flowering occurs in August.

 Taxonomy

 Grevillea subterlineata was first formally described in 1993 by Robert Owen Makinson in Grevillea, Proteaceae: a taxonomic revision.
 The specific epithet (subterlineata) means "marked beneath by fine parallel lines".

-Distirbution and habitat
+Distribution and habitat

 This grevillea is only known from an area east of Gascoyne Junction in the Carnarvon, Gascoyne and Murchison bioregions of south-western Western Australia, where it grows in open shrubland and mulga woodland.